samsuh/2026-journal/README.md

 ## 6/30/26 - Tuesday
 - I wonder if i can wake up early enough to go for a morning ride and be back before it gets hot.
 - Eating restriction: attempting intermittent fasting.
+  - ride more to burn more carbs and calories.

 ## 6/29/26 - Monday
 - DONE ~~Meet up with parents at airport before they head to hospital~~